Grammarly online | Voice Change, Active and Passive Voice

 Active: She was monitoring me.

-Active and Passive Rules for Past Perfect Tense is given below
+Active and Passive Rules for Past Perfect Tense are given below

-There are certain Active and Passive Voice Rules for Past perfect tense, with these only you can easily convert any sentence in Passive Voice.
+There are certain Active and Passive Voice Rules for Past perfect tense.
+Only with these can you easily convert any sentence into Passive Voice.

 Past perfect tense

-Passive and active Voice Exercises of Past Perfect Tense is given below
+Passive and active Voice Exercises of Past Perfect Tense are given below.

 Active: Maisha had cleaned the floor.